Get Involved

 Reminiscing over food and drink

-After living with covid-19 restrictions for so long, many people are understandably still wary about meeting to eat together in public.
-However, in previous festivals, getting together over food and drink has been important for many, and hopefully with thought and innovation some of this can still take place either virtually, or in person.
+For many people, gathering with others over a good meal is one of the pleasures of life.
+In previous festivals, getting together over food and drink has been important for many, and people have organised various kinds of meals and gatherings.
 For those looking for structure, Reminiscence Cafes and To Absent Friends Suppers can provide a loose framework within which people can express themselves.

 Examples from previous years: Reminiscence Cafes; To Absent Friends Suppers; Sunrise Partnership; Support for Ordinary Living; HMP Kilmarnock; TAF community supper.